tywalch/electrodb/README.md

 *Code: 1017*

 *Why this occurred:*
-You are trying to use the custom Key Composite Attribute Template, and a Composite Attribute Array on your model, and they do not contain identical facets.
+You are trying to use the custom Key Composite Attribute Template, and a Composite Attribute Array on your model, and they do not contain identical composite attributes.

 *What to do about it:*
 Checkout the section on [Composite Attribute Templates](#composite attribute-templates) and verify your template conforms to the rules detailed there.
 Both properties must contain the same attributes and be provided in the same order.